 External moderation of internal assessment is carried out by Cambridge.
-Centers must submit candidates' internally assessed marks to Cambridge.
+Centres must submit candidates' internally assessed marks to Cambridge.
 The deadlines and methods for submitting internally assessed marks are in the Cambridge Administrative Guide available on our website.

 Information regarding the selection of candidates for external moderation can be found in the Cambridge Administrative Guide.
-For those candidates selected, the Center must send every piece of work that has contributed towards these candidates' final marks.
+For those candidates selected, the Centre must send every piece of work that has contributed towards these candidates' final marks.
 Individual Candidate Record Cards and Coursework Assessment Summary Forms must also be sent with the coursework.
-All remaining coursework and records should be kept by the Center until results are published.
+All remaining coursework and records should be kept by the Centre until results are published.

-Ideally, Centers should use loose-leaf letter-size filler paper for practical written work, as this is cheaper to send by mail.
+Ideally, Centres should use loose-leaf A4 file paper for practical written work, as this is cheaper to send by post.
 Original work is preferred for moderation, but authenticated photocopies can be sent if absolutely necessary.

 Pieces of work for each skill should not be stapled together.
-Each piece of work should be clearly and securely labeled with:
+Each piece of work should be clearly and securely labelled with:

 - the skill being assessed

-- the Center number
+- the Centre number

 - the candidate's name and candidate number

 - the title of the experiment

 - a copy of the mark scheme used

 - the mark awarded.